walliswizard/PiZeroISSTrackerGadget/README.md

 **Hardware**

-This little gadget makes use of two bits of hardware - although I'm sure similar products should work equally well.
+This little gadget makes use of two key bits of hardware - although I'm sure similar products should work equally well.

 I'm in the UK, so in my case I've used: